zriyansh/signoz.io/docs/userguide/send-logs-http.md

             exporters: [clickhouselogsexporter]
     ```

-* Now we can restart the otel collector container so that new changes are applied and we can send our logs to port `8082`.
+Now we can restart the **otel collector container** so that new changes are applied and we can send our logs to port `8082`.

-* Sample curl
+### Construct the cURL request

+You can use cURL to send your logs.
+Below is a sample cURL request which is used to send a JSON-formatted log record to SigNoz for logging:

   ```bash
   curl --location 'http://<IP>:8082' \
   --header 'Content-Type: application/json' \